 ruby script/runner "Repository.fetch_changesets" -e production

 All commits will be retrieved in the Redmine database.

-#4 Updated by Minjie Zhu over 4 years ago
+#4 Updated by Minjie Zhu almost 14 years ago

 I know this way and it worked well, but in many case users cannot know how long the process will take until they try it, because it depends on the size of repository and the machine power.
 So I think users always try it by browser at first, but sometimes it will return an internal error which users don't know what caused it.
 That is why I think this is a defect of Redmine.

 If, for example, the first fetch process ends with a timeout error, Redmine will detect it and tell user to do it offline instead.
 I think this will be a more friendly interface for user.
 Thank you.

 #7 Updated by Toshi MARUYAMA about 10 years ago